BrandonTang89/bdd_engine/README.md

 ### Expressions

 All expressions are evaluated to form BDDs.
 An expression is either a conjunction, disjunction or negation of other expressions, or a primary expression.
+A primary expression is either
+- a parenthesised expression
+- a symbolic variable (declared with `bvar`)
+- an identifier (declared with `set`)
-A primary expression is either a symbolic variable (declared with `bvar`), a boolean constant (`true` or `false`), a parenthesised expression or a BDD variable.
+- a boolean constant (`true` or `false`)
+- an integer ID that corresponds to some BDD node

 ### Assignments